Navigating the Ukraine Conflict and Global Leadership - August 18th, Hour 2

 At the end of the day, these countries have a choice to make.

-There's the Reality, and then there's you know the hand you dealt versus the hand you wish you had.
+There's the reality, and then there's, you know, the hand you dealt versus the hand you wish you had.

-That means that if you invade Ukraine, then all these other countries are pledging to to get involved in the war against Russia, which nobody wants.
+That means that if you invade Ukraine, then all these other countries are pledging to get involved in the war against Russia, which nobody wants.

 They also pledged to help him out when he gave up his nuclear weapons, and we didn't do that.